This article explains how library administrators can configure relations in AODocs

 5. Click the name of the relation to open the relation configuration panel.

 The relation configuration panel has columns named From and To.
-The columns allow you to define what is displayed in the relations table for each document class of the relation.
-The relations table is displayed in the Properties tab of documents that can be related.
+The columns let you define what is displayed in the relations table for each document class of the relation.
+The relations table appears in the Properties tab of documents that can be related.

-Notes: Switching From and To won't affect your relation.
+Note: Switching the From and To columns doesn't affect your relation.
 The relation works identically in both directions.

 6. Select the required document classes in the Class fields.